pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

     ![Automated NAT Deployment network resources configuration](images/console/automatednat-network-resources.png)
 1. Optionally activate **Manage certificates manually for NSX** if NSX Manager uses a custom CA certificate.

     <p class="note"><strong>Important</strong>: If VMware NSX uses custom certificates and you do not provide the CA certificate for NSX Manager, {{  vars.product }} Management Console automatically generates one and registers it with NSX Manager.
 This can cause other services that are integrated with NSX Manager not to function correctly.
-If you have manually deployed TKGI instances to the same data center as the one to which you are deploying this instance, you must select <b>Manage certificates manually for NSX</b> and enter the current NSX manager CA certificate.</p>
+If you have manually deployed {{ vars.product_short }} instances to the same data center as the one to which you are deploying this instance, you must select <b>Manage certificates manually for NSX</b> and enter the current NSX manager CA certificate.</p>

     Enter the contents of the CA certificate in the **NSX Manager CA Cert** text box: